tim-green/tetris-rush/README.md

-# Not another react tetris game
+# Tetris Rush

-> just another tetris game build in reactJS
+> The classic Tetris game built in React and you only got 5 minutes to your highest score